plandes/deepnlp/doc/md/movie-example.md

 Like the [clickbate example], the [app.conf] contains command line configuration used by the entry point [harness.py] script to invoke the example application.
 The model and other application configuration is given in the [obj.yml] resource library file.
-Also like the Clickbate example, we will detail each section that was not already covered in the [clickbate example] since these two projects are text classification.
+Also like the clickbate example, we will detail each section that was not already covered since these two projects are text classification.
 Instead, this document will focus on those more advanced areas such as extending the feature creation aspect of the application.

+Generally, the term *section* refers to both a configuration section (like those described in the [INI format]).
+However, for the remainder of this document, *section group* refers to a grouping of sections that are demarcated by two hashes (`##`) in the configuration file such as `## Install the corpus`.

+The [obj.yml] contains the application specific configuration for reading the corpus files and parsing it in to features that will later be vectorized.
+It also contains the model.
+All of this is described in each sub section in this document with the respective named group section (root YAML nodes) in the [obj.yml] application configuration file.

 ### Install the Corpus